Dazegambler/UltraKit/README.md

 # UltraKit
+A toolkit that can be used to add custom content to ULTRAKILL, such as custom weapons or spawnable objects.

-A modloader for ULTRAKILL designed to make designing & adding custom content as easy as possible.
-Comes default with a physgun to play with
+Comes installed with a physgun and gravity gun to play with!

 # Installation
 ### WARNING: THIS MOD IS IN AN EXPERIMENTAL PHASE, AND MAY ACCIDENTALLY MESS WITH YOUR GAME INSTALLATION!
 PLEASE ONLY INSTALL IT IF YOU ARE WILLING TO TAKE THIS RISK